isaacotengdev/AWS_Data_Cataloguing/README.md

 - A metadata-driven foundation for ETL jobs
 - A structure ready for transformation into a cleaned bucket and eventually a curated analytics layer

-This sets the stage for your next Medium article:
+This sets the stage for my next article:

 **"Building ETL pipelines using Glue ETL Jobs and writing cleaned data back into S3."**